𝗧𝗼 𝗠𝗼𝘃𝗲 𝗙𝗼𝗿𝘄𝗮𝗿𝗱, 𝗙𝗶𝗿𝗲 𝗮 𝗖𝗹𝗶𝗲𝗻𝘁

 Also, beware of long-term promises without short-term commitment.
 Value flowing in one direction is a bad signal.

-It’s incredibly hard to say no to a potential client.
-However, consider yourself 2-3 years in the future and realize the cost of time, money, and headaches with a disruptive client.
+It’s incredibly hard to let go of a client.
+However, consider the future and realize the cost of time, money, and headaches with a disruptive client.

 𝙒𝙝𝙚𝙣 𝙮𝙤𝙪 𝙛𝙤𝙘𝙪𝙨 𝙤𝙣 𝙫𝙖𝙡𝙪𝙚, 𝙮𝙤𝙪 𝒘𝒊𝒍𝒍 𝙛𝙞𝙣𝙙 𝙞𝙩 𝙛𝙖𝙨𝙩𝙚𝙧.